 - Must count any "academically related" activity in a given course as participation in that course.
-For online classes, the activities in the following categories are considered "academically related": - Participating in any assigned activity (e.g., attending a synchronous teleconference or video conference class session, submitting prepared material, taking examinations, engaging in an assigned study group, providing a self-introduction to the class in a discussion forum designated for this purpose); - 2.
-Completing interactive tutorials or interactive, computer-assisted instruction; or - 3.
-Discussing the course's subject matter (e.g., online with other students, by email with the instructor)
+For online classes, the activities in the following categories are considered "academically related": - Participating in any assigned activity (e.g., attending a synchronous teleconference or video conference class session, submitting prepared material, taking examinations, engaging in an assigned study group, providing a self-introduction to the class in a discussion forum designated for this purpose); - 1.
+Completing interactive tutorials or interactive, computer-assisted instruction; or - 2.
+Discussing the course's subject matter (e.g., online with other students, by email with the instructor) - 3.
 For clarity's sake with item 3, discussions of matters other than the course's subject matter would not count as participation, even if the student contacts the instructor to discuss them.
-Examples of topics whose discussion would not qualify a student as participating in a given course include: plans about submitting assignments, requests for extensions on deadlines for assignments, notifications of illness, or inquiries about purchasing course materials.

-What Students May Participate in an Online Class?
+Examples of topics whose discussion would not qualify a student as participating in a given course include: plans about submitting assignments, requests for extensions on deadlines for assignments, notifications of illness, or inquiries about purchasing course materials. - 4.
+How Is Non-participation Handled in an Online Class? - 5.

-Students who have registered for an online class may access that class once it is made available at or before the beginning of the term in which it is offered.
-Only students "officially" enrolled in an online class, however, may participate in (i.e., attend) that class.
-A student may have access to an online class, but the student is not officially enrolled in that class until the student has a signed payment agreement on file with Student Accounts to cover that class.
-Consequently, any activities-even if "academically related" as defined above-by students not officially enrolled in a given class are not eligible to be counted as participation in or attendance of that class.
-Therefore, a student's failure to provide a signed payment agreement by the time that student exceeds 14 days' non-participation will result in that student's withdrawal from that class as never having participated in it.1

-Human interaction is required to process instances where students reach 14 days' non-participation, and processing will be prompt but may still take some time.
-If a student becomes academically active between the time that student reaches 14 days' non-participation and the time the instructor reports the student as having done so the next business day, the instructor may still report the student for appropriate action to be taken.
-Alternatively, the instructor may, in his or her sole discretion, regard that student's activity as participation in the course.
-In no case after an instructor has reported a student as having reached 14 days' non-participation may any activity by the student be regarded as participation in the course except in cases of reinstatement as described below.

-10 Updated: 4/27/21

-1 All daily time frames in this policy refer to calendar days.
-Non-participation accrues toward these time frames and consequences when it occurs for any reason, even if an instructor allows a substantial amount of time before an initial assignment formally comes due, elects to wave additional penalties he or she might normally have imposed for it on a student's grade calculation within the course, or otherwise grants extensions on stated deadlines for course assignments.

-How Is Non-participation Handled in an Online Class?

 The instructor's prompt notification of FAUO or other appropriate reporting office for non-participation is vitally important to ensure the University's compliance with federal guidelines for handling federal student aid.
 The following table identifies the relevant non-participation action items.
-Except for courses being offered under the University's traditional program, the "appropriate reporting office" is the director for the particular academic program offering a given course.
-This program's director is then responsible for communicating this information as necessary to FAUO and to the necessary supporting contacts.2 For online courses offered in the University's traditional program, attendance should be entered into the university's attendance tracking system (i.e., Soar).
+Except for courses being offered under the University's traditional program, the appropriate program director is responsible for communicating participation information as necessary to FAUO and to the necessary supporting contacts (which could include Financial Aid, Student Accounts, and the Registrar's Office).
+For online courses offered in the University's traditional program, attendance should be entered into the university's attendance tracking system (i.e., Soar).
+Portions of the Faulkner University Attendance Policy that apply to online classes have been outlined below to provide a summary that is easy to understand.
+The complete official policy should be referenced if you have any questions about online attendance. - 6.
+All daily time frames in this policy refer to calendar days.
+Non-participation accrues toward these time frames and consequences when it occurs for any reason, even if an instructor allows a substantial amount of time before an initial assignment formally comes due, elects to wave additional penalties he or she might normally have imposed for it on a student's grade calculation within the course, or otherwise grants extensions on stated deadlines for course assignments.

+The following table applies to fully online asynchronous courses.
+Hybrid courses will follow the onground attendance policy as stated in the course syllabus.
+Online courses with synchronous elements will follow the attendance policy as stated in the course syllabus.